 - 1. GhostCrawler generates a partially calibrated image from the OSIRIS Level 1 (CODMAC L2) binary by applying the bias, ADC, flat field, bad pixel, and exposure time correction.
 These are the same calibration steps that are applied by OsiCalliope to calibrate the images.
 GhostCrawler and OsiCalliope share the same calibration database, to assure consistency.
 In case the image cannot be exposure time calibrated, no ghost image is generated. - 2.
-GhostCrawler implements a "brute force" multithreaded numerical convolution of the 4x4 compressed (binned) image and the ghost image (P_s convolution kernel) to calculate the first estimate of the ghost contribution (I{R1}). - 3.
-GhostCrawler subtracts the un-binned ghost contribution from the image, and repeats the convolution without the binning. - 4.
-The resulting ghost image is stored for later processing by OsiCalliope.
+GhostCrawler implements a "brute force" multithreaded numerical convolution of the compressed (binned) image and the ghost image (P_s convolution kernel) to calculate the first estimate of the ghost contribution (I{R1}).
+The binning used in this step is recorded in the header keyword